FAQs

 An acute stress disorder or an adjustment disorder is considered to be a minor psychological or psychiatric injury.

-Post-traumatic stress disorder is not considered to be a minor injury.
-While the claimant’s condition had begun initially as an acute stress reaction, it had developed into post-traumatic stress disorder and therefore was not considered to be a minor injury.
+Post-traumatic stress disorder is not considered to be a minor psychiatric injury.
+While the claimant’s condition had begun initially as an acute stress reaction, it had developed into post-traumatic stress disorder and therefore was not considered to be a minor psychiatric injury.

 There are many different types of disputes which can arise in a motor accident claim.